 - Athletes, coaches or staff who screen positive must stay at home and should contact their healthcare provider for medical advice if they develop symptoms and for guidance on returning to work and sports.

-Coronavirus infection prevention measures for training sessions and competition
+COVID-19 infection prevention measures for training sessions and competition

 - Maintain physical distancing requirements consistent with public health orders by keeping the following in mind:

-- Limit the number of spectators.
+- Control the number of spectators.

 - Avoid shared equipment and water stations.